elatov/elatov.github.io/_posts/2013-03-07-rhcsa-and-rhce-chapter-6-package-management.md

 >         >     yum install rpm-build rpmdevtools
 >         >
 >         >
->         > You can create a dummy user specifically for creating RPM packages so that a build process gone wrong can&#8217;t trash your files or send your private keys to the world.
-Create a new user named **makerpm**, add the user to the &#8216;**mock**&#8216; group, set a password, and login as that user:
+>         > You can create a dummy user specifically for creating RPM packages so that a build process gone wrong can't trash your files or send your private keys to the world.
+Create a new user named **makerpm**, add the user to the '**mock**' group, set a password, and login as that user:
 >         >
 >         >     # /usr/sbin/useradd makerpm
 >         >     # usermod -a -G mock makerpm